 Rural Health Workforce Strategy

-The Government of South Australia has provided an investment of $20 million over four years, from 2018-19 to 2021-22, to develop and implement a Rural Health Workforce Strategy to address these challenges, with $2.9 million of this to be spent in 2018-19.
+The Government of South Australia has provided an investment of $20 million over four years, from 2018-19 to 2021-22, to develop and implement a Rural Health Workforce Strategy to address these challenges.

-The Rural Health Workforce Strategy Steering Committee, comprising representatives from the following stakeholder groups, along with an incoming regional Local Health Network Board Chair and the National Rural Health Commissioner, has been established to oversee the development and implementation of the strategy:
+The Rural Health Workforce Strategy Steering Committee, chaired by Rural Support Service Chief Clinical Adviser Dr Hendrika Meyer, and comprising representatives from the following stakeholder groups, along with regional local health network (LHN) and Rural Support Service members, Riverland Mallee Coorong LHN Governing Board Chair Dr Peter Joyner, and National Rural Health Commissioner Professor Paul Worley, has been established to oversee the development and implementation of the strategy:

 - Aboriginal Health Council of SA